Do you want to start a blog but you’re not sure how to find the best blog hosting?

 Please note: This post contains affiliate links to products I use, trust, and recommend.
 If you choose to purchase a product using these links, I may receive a small commission for referring you – at no extra cost to you.

-Why you should NOT use free blog hosting websites in 2022
+Why you should NOT use free blog hosting websites

 Before we dive into finding the best blog hosting, let’s take a minute to talk about free blogging platforms.

 You may see plenty of hobby bloggers using free platforms:

 Free blogging platforms may feel intriguing when you’re just starting out.

 Since you are not making any money with your blog just yet, why should you make any investments in it and pay for hosting?

 Here’s the deal: Blog hosting is just like anything else in life.
 You get what you pay for.

 Remember that your blog will be your business, not a hobby.
 You must think of it as a business from the beginning.

 And all businesses have one thing in common: they invest money to earn a return on it in the future.
 Trust me, the work you put into your blog will pay itself back.
 And so will an initial investment in solid, reliable blog hosting, too.

 Here’s why you should avoid free blog hosting sites from the beginning: